Hive Deployment and Operations#

 We can verify on PostgreSQL that the database metastore is created with all its metadata tables:

-We will then start the Hive services, that includes:
+We will then start the Hive services, which include:

 $HADOOP_HOME/start-hive.sh